Peloton is replacing its CEO and cutting 2,800 jobs - KESQ

 Peloton’s board of directors is also getting shakeup, including two new directors: Angel Mendez, a former executive at Cisco, and Jonathan Mildenhall, a former chief marketing officer at Airbnb.
 Erik Blachford, who has served as a director since 2015, is stepping down from his role on the board.

 These changes indicate that Peloton wants to remain independent, rather than selling itself to a suitor — at least for now.
-Shares had gained 20% Monday following reports that Apple, Amazon and Nike were exploring bids for the company.
+Shares had gained 20% Monday following reports that Amazon and Nike were exploring bids for the company and Wall Street chatter that Apple may be a potential suitor as well.

 Peloton’s shares have plunged more than 80% from their high in January 2021.
 They’ve come under renewed pressure in recent weeks following a report that the company had stopped manufacturing new bikes and treadmills.

-Note: Correction: An earlier version of this story mischaracterized Peloton’s layoffs.
-The company is laying off 2,800 employees, including 20% of its corporate positions